 - Open windows when possible to ensure a good supply of fresh air.

-- Stay away from work, school or college until TB treatment team advises that it is safe to return.
+- Stay away from work, school or college until the TB treatment team advises that it is safe to return.

 - Bacillus Calmette-Guérin (BCG) vaccination provides protection against TB